Edwin Ray Guthrie: Historical relevance

 According to his students, Guthrie's writings and theories were intentionally vague and "ambiguous" much to his insistence on his work not being biased in a similar fashion and due to this resulted in most of his theories not being tested while Guthrie was alive.
-Thankfully, his peers and students turned his theories into more precise ideas that allowed experiments to test them.
-His theories on learning were wrong but his ideas about behaviorism helped make the case that Psychology as a whole had important applications to real life issues.
-His real effect on the course of Psychology however, came from those he left behind.
-His student Voeks was the one who formalized Guthrie's theories into a more testable form and his colleague William Kaye Estes took Guthrie's ideas and created a statistical theory of learning that he is now famous for.
+His peers and students turned his theories into more precise ideas that allowed experiments to test them.
+His theories on learning were wrong, but his ideas about behaviorism helped make the case that psychology as a whole had important applications to real-life issues.
+His real effect on the course of psychology, however, came from his students.
+Voeks, a student, was the one who formalized Guthrie's theories into a more testable form and his colleague William Kaye Estes took Guthrie's ideas and created a statistical theory of learning that he is now famous for.